-- Standards developers should establish specific guidance to encourage participants to consider the environment, health, safety and sustainability as integral aspects of their work. - Government should participate in standards development efforts to ensure that they meet public objectives related to the environment, health, safety and sustainability. - Industry should participate in standardization activities and consider the environment, health, safety and sustainability while ensuring that the resulting standards add value and meet market needs. - ANSI should foster consideration of environmental, health, safety and sustainability requirements in U.S. and international standards where appropriate. - Consumers should increase participation in the development and implementation of standards to ensure that they meet public objectives related to the environment, health, safety and sustainability.
+- " Standards developers should establish specific guidance to encourage participants to consider the environment, health, safety, and sustainability as integral aspects of their work. - " Government should participate in voluntary consensus standards development efforts to ensure that they meet public policy objectives related to the environment, health, safety, and sustainability. - " Industry should participate in standardization activities and consider the environment, health, safety, and sustainability while ensuring that the resulting standards add value and meet market needs. - " ANSI should foster consideration of environmental, health, safety, and sustainability requirements in U.S. and international standards where appropriate. - " Consumers and consumer representatives should increase participation in the development of voluntary consensus standards to ensure that they meet public objectives related to the environment, health, safety, and sustainability.